 - Hospitality

 - Human Services

 - Information and Digital Technology

+- Metal and Engineering

 - Primary Industries

 - Retail Services

 - Tourism, Travel and Events.

-There are also a number of Board Endorsed Courses (BEC's) that require the completion of mandatory work placement to meet HSC requirements.
+There are a number of Board Endorsed Courses (BEC's) that require the completion of mandatory work placement to meet HSC requirements.